 How long does a bankruptcy stay remain in effect?

-Take a situation where you and your spouse own property that is considered community property under Texas law.
+Consider a scenario where you and your spouse jointly own property classified as community property under Texas law.
 You and your spouse would need to ask yourself to what degree that property comes into your bankruptcy estate, and would the bankruptcy stay related to that property.
 If your spouse attempts to divide that property in the divorce or negotiate for that property, then it is likely that the visit would remain in place.
 Before doing anything about that property within the divorce, you should contact the bankruptcy court and attempt to lift that stay.

 The stay would be lifted if you can argue to the court that you have reasonable cause to do so.
 In the situation involving a divorce, your argument would likely have to be that a state family court would be in a superior position to determine your and your spouse’s rights to that particular piece of property.
-As long as your creditors would not be impacted, it is possible that the stay would be lifted, and the property division is allowed to proceed under your divorce case.
-The bottom line is that you do not need to have a stay lifted to get divorced, but if dividing up property is an issue, you need to request to have that stay lifted.
+If your creditors won’t be affected, you can have the stay lifted, allowing the property division to proceed in your divorce case.
+In summary, a stay doesn’t stop you from getting divorced, but you must request its removal if property division is a concern.

 Family law issues are usually reserved to state court jurisdiction.
 The bankruptcy court should not venture into the issues related to your divorce.
 They are not equipped to deal with the problems as well as your family court.